joonahonen/MLM_Project/README.md

 # MLM_Project
-Machine learning model for the MLM course.
+Repository for a machine learning model for the MLM course.
+Model created for predicting newborn birthweights.

+Authors: ???